Skip to content

 Typical multiples

 Wholesale is too broad for a single multiple.
-Gross margin runs from 2.4% (petroleum) to 27.5% (machinery/equipment) — and the multiple reflects that spread (StatCan, 2023).
-It’s the underlying mechanic explained in the analysis of valuation multiples by industry: a distributor with its own private label isn’t valued the same as a commodity wholesaler.
+Gross margin runs from 2.4% in petroleum products to 27.5% in machinery and industrial equipment — and the multiple reflects that spread.
+It's the underlying mechanic explained in our analysis of valuation multiples by industry: a distributor with its own private label isn't valued the same as a commodity wholesaler, even at equal size.

 Multiple ranges — distribution SMEs